 What happens when we take the joke of “lesbian processing” seriously as a research method?
 Heavy Processing does just this, by tracing the multi-directional genealogies and vast affinities of processing-heavy methods as innovations in information technologies (operating systems, central processing units, network designs).
-Methods handbook, manifesto, and survival guide, this book opens up the fields of information studies, data studies, digital media studies, and digital humanities to critical digital methods, information technologies and infrastructures to trans-, feminist, and queer (TFQ) cultural protocols and ways of working.
+Part methods handbook, manifesto, and survival guide, this book opens up the fields of information studies, data studies, digital media studies, and digital humanities to critical digital methods, information technologies, and infrastructures to trans-, feminist, and queer (TFQ) cultural protocols and ways of working.

 Cover art by Jess MacCormack.